Coordinating, facilitating, empowering, and managing.

 Director of Operations, CILSE

 Mr. Gonzales is responsible for the day-to-day operations of the Center for Integrated Life Sciences & Engineering (CILSE).
-The building is scheduled to open its doors in the spring of 2017 and will house a cohort of neuroscience and biological design research.
+The building opened in spring 2017 and houses a cohort of neuroscience and biological design research.
 Mr. Gonzales ensures smooth collaborations between the interdisciplinary faculty researchers, participating postdoctoral scholars, graduate students, and central administration.
 As Director of Operations, he coordinates the regular research seminars in the Colloquium and interactive spaces as well as oversees the pre- and post-award grant activities of the faculty.